 The preparation of the financial statements requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the year in which the estimates are revised and in any future years affected.
-There are no areas of significant judgement or significant assumption used in the preparation of these financial statements.
+There are no areas of significant judgement or significant assumption used in the preparation of these financial statements expect for allowance for credit loss.